Three Minute Thesis

 The University of Queensland’s global 3MT program recognizes UTEP’s 3MT competition.
-The first place winner of UTEP’s 3MT is eligible present at the Western Association of Graduate Schools 3MT competition on March 20-23, 2022.
+The first place winner of UTEP’s 3MT is eligible present at the Western Association of Graduate Schools 3MT competition in March 2023.
 (Exact date/time TBD).
 If the first place winner is unable to attend, the runner up will be eligible to compete on behalf of UTEP.

 Questions about 3MT may be directed to:

 Congratulations to all past & present #utep3MT Finalists & Winners!